pavanxs/ARCADE-AI/README.md

 ### 🎉 **BUILD STATUS: ✅ SUCCESSFUL**
 The application builds successfully and is ready for deployment!

-### 📋 **IMPLEMENTATION STATUS: 100% COMPLETE**
+### 📋 **IMPLEMENTATION STATUS: 🚧 IN PROGRESS**
-All features from the PRD have been implemented with comprehensive 0G Network integration.
+All features from the PRD are being actively developed with comprehensive 0G Network integration.

 ### 🚀 **LIVE DEMO**
 **Base URL**: [https://arcade-ai-psi.vercel.app/](https://arcade-ai-psi.vercel.app/)